Wolsten/ARTE/readme.md

 ## Acknowledgements

-AJE uses a small number of SVG icons sourced from the Bootstrap Icon library here:
+ARTE uses a small number of SVG icons sourced from the Bootstrap Icon library here:

 https://icons.getbootstrap.com